scosti/resume-and-blog/content/posts/creating-a-hugo-website.md

 My first pull request was about animate the logo in the menu bar of this Hugo theme. if you click in different pages, the path displayed will changed.
 After some days the PR was accepted and it was meged in master.

-here some of the javascript code used for concat the page url with the logo text:
+Here some of the javascript,
-(the event `window.onload` is fired when new window is loading.)
+this code concatenate the page url with the logo text `logo.textContent`.
+The event `window.onload` is fired when new window is loading.
 ```
 const language = document.getElementsByTagName('html')[0].lang;
 const logo = document.querySelector(".logo__pathname");